educlopez/roastmyweb/README.md

 - Framer Motion (to add some pizzazz to your pain)
 - Zod (because TypeScript wasn't strict enough)
 - SWR (for fetching data and caching your shame)
+- Vercel AI SDK - The AI Toolkit for TypeScript and JavaScript

 ## Contributing